Conagra Brands

-Conagra Brands, Inc. (formerly ConAgra Foods) is an American consumer packaged goods holding company headquartered in Chicago, Illinois.
-Conagra makes and sells products under various brand names that are available in supermarkets, restaurants, and food service establishments.
+Conagra Brands, Inc. (formerly ConAgra Foods, Inc.) is an American consumer packaged goods holding company that makes and sells products under various brand names that are available in supermarkets, restaurants, and food service establishments.
 Based on its 2021 revenue, the company ranked 331st on the 2022 Fortune 500.
+Headquartered in Chicago, Illinois, Conagra was founded in Nebraska in 1919 and was originally called Nebraska Consolidated Mills.

 History

 1919–1949: Founding and early history

 Conagra was founded in September 1919 as Nebraska Consolidated Mills (NCM) by Alva Kinney.
 The company was a conglomerate of four grain milling companies headquartered in Grand Island, Nebraska.
 The company moved its headquarters to Omaha, Nebraska, in 1922 following the purchase of Updike Mill.
 That year, NCM posted a profit of $175,000, its first profit since its founding.

 In 1941, the company opened a mill in Decatur, Alabama.
 It was NCM's first plant outside of Nebraska.

 1950–1970: Expansion and decline

 The previous ConAgra Foods logo, which was used until June 2009.

 After researching new uses for its flour, NCM funded the establishment of the Duncan Hines brand of cake mixes in 1951 as a way to market more flour.
 It sold its Duncan Hines assets to Procter & Gamble in 1956.
 In 1957, NCM built its first mill outside the continental United States, constructing a plant in Puerto Rico.
 Conagra Brands would reacquire the Duncan Hines brand in 2018 through its acquisition of Pinnacle Foods, which had bought the brand from Procter & Gamble in 1997.